MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 Most of the items in the sound art exhibition were indeed so designed that the visitors could directly engage with the interactive installations.
-The talking fox above in the first figure was made by Mina, a student from the fine art academy.
+The talking fox above in the first figure was made by Mina Paasche, a student from the fine art academy.
 A proximity sensor established the interactive part, when approaching to the fox he would start talking to you and the closer you get the more distinct the sample would get.
 Too bad I couldn't get a hold of her so she could have might explained to me what the fox was actually preaching.